Quasi-fibered boundary pseudodifferential operators: Mapping properties of operators

 where $\nu_b$ is a choice of non-vanishing $b$ density on $M$.
 To obtain the result, it suffices then to show that

 are bounded sections of ${}^{b}\Omega(M)$, for then the result is a direct consequence of Schur's test.
-But to show that the sections of \eqref{lt.2} are bounded, it suffices to apply the pushforward theorem of \cite[\S~8]{Melrose1992}. \end{proof}
+But to show that the sections of \eqref{lt.2} are bounded, it suffices to apply Fubini's theorem locally on $M^2_{\QFB}$ together with the Hölder inequality as in \eqref{com.8b} locally in the fibers of $\pi_L$ and $\pi_R$. \end{proof}

 \begin{corollary} An operator $P\in \Psi^{-\infty}_{\QFB}(M;E,F)$ induces a bounded operator

 for all multiweights $\mathfrak{t}$.
 Similarly, $P\in \Psi^{-\infty}_{\Qb}(M;E,F)$ induces a bounded operator \eqref{lt.4} for all multiweight $\mathfrak{t}$. \end{corollary}